Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 ## What is included

 All color settings listed on the visualstudio.com page are in the order they were found on that page (*1), but I added additional headings for ease of finding a desired setting, or set of settings.
+I also edited a some of the descriptions, expanding upon them for clarity as my limited experience allows.

 ### (*1) Not included are 'Notification colors' for pre-Feb, 2018 VSCode versions